noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
   A measure that determines how the strategy will move in relation to the market.
-The market will depend on the geography where the strategy is denominated and the market traded
+The market will depend on the geography where the strategy is denominated and the market traded.
   ### Formula(words)
   $\ correlation = \frac{{\sum ((x - \bar{x})(y - \bar{y}))}}{{\sqrt{{\sum ((x - \bar{x})^2)}} \cdot \sqrt{{\sum ((y - \bar{y})^2)}}}} $
   $x$: represents one set of stock returns